AdaCore/langkit/doc/tutorial.rst

 We are about to start with the most elementary piece of code that will handle our language: the lexer!
 Also known as a scanner, a lexer will take a stream of text (i.e.  your source files) and split it into *tokens* (or *lexemes*), which are kind of "words" for programming languages.
-Langkit relies on Quex to generate an efficient lexer but hides the gory details and lets you just write a Python description for the lexer.
+Langkit hides the gory details and lets you just write a Python description for the lexer.
 Fire up your favorite code editor and open ``language/lexer.py``.

 This module contains three blocks: